Jain-Sunaina/100-days-coding-challenge-Java/README.md

 Problem Statement: Write a Java program to print a hollow rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
 The pattern should form a rhombus with asterisks, and the inner part of the rhombus should be empty.

+📌Day 21: Java function to find the factorial of a number

+Problem Statement: Write a Java function named calculateFactorial that calculates and returns the factorial of a given integer 'n'.
+The function should take an integer 'n' as input and return an integer representing the factorial of 'n'.

+📌Day 21: Java function to calculate the nth term of the Fibonacci sequence

+Problem Statement: Write a Java function named calculateFibonacci that calculates and returns the nth term of the Fibonacci sequence.
+The function should take an integer
+'n' as input and return an integer representing the nth term of the Fibonacci sequence.